 Lopez, Pepper, Inkster, Alfredsson, North among who’s who in golf to join SknVue Board

-SknVue, a 501(c)(3) pending nonprofit organization, today announces the launch of Skn In the Game, an ambitious global campaign to combat skin cancer like never before.
+SknVue, a 501(c)(3) nonprofit organization, today announces the launch of Skn in the Game, an ambitious global campaign to combat skin cancer like never before.
 The campaign will focus its efforts on the golf community worldwide since golfers face significant health risks in developing skin cancer with habitual sun exposure.

 The campaign is designed to help reduce the growth and incidence of skin cancer with forward-thinking education, early detection programs and health screenings, and breakthrough technologies to slow the alarming rise of skin cancer, the fastest growing cancer in the world.

 SknVue is the brainchild of entrepreneurs Randy Wyant and Dan Mechem and enjoys the passionate and unqualified support of a who’s who of golf leading lights, including LPGA legends Nancy Lopez, Juli Inkster, Dottie Pepper, Helen Alfredsson, Charlie Mechem, and well-known skin cancer survivors and advocates Andy North and Randy Jones.
 Each of these individuals are enthusiastically putting their Skn in The Game as members of SknVue’s Board of Directors.

 According to LPGA Tour Hall of Famer Lopez: “It’s time to take a big swing at skin cancer.
 We need to do much more to combat this deadly disease, and SknVue is poised to save many lives.
 I am proud to put my skin in the game.”

 “A lot of people don’t know that skin cancer is the world’s most common cancer, and that it is actually the most preventable,” said North, a two-time U.S. Open champion.
 “Skin cancer, you are on notice.
 We are coming after you with a vengeance to save lives.”